 South is at the bottom and it is hear that we find the most brilliant golden coloured lichen.
 Xanthoria turns a muted yellow/green/grey colour if it isn’t in full sun.

-For more on navigating using lichens see my books.
+For more on navigating using lichens see these books.